itsstatsofficer/forza-horizon-4-wheelspins/README.md

 I got no cosmetics from the super wheelspins, so they are analyzed as a whole.
 For the analysis,
+I simply counted each prize in a super wheelspin as a separate wheelspin.
+For example,
-I simply counted each wheel in a super wheelspin as a separate wheelspin. for example, each wheelspin in a super wheelspin has about 74% chance of being a credits prize, so each super wheelspin (all three wheels) contains 2.22 credits prizes on average.
+each wheelspin in a super wheelspin has about 74% chance of being a credits prize, so each super wheelspin (all three wheels) contains 2.22 credits prizes on average.